The dazzled eye

 Circa 1980.

-Trained as an engraver (Prix de Rome for intaglio engraving in 1942), Jean Louis Viard created his first tapestry cartoons in the mid-1950s.
+Trained as an engraver (Prix de Rome for engraving in intaglio in 1942), Jean Louis Viard created his first cartoons in the mid-1950s.

-Initially figurative (working with Picart Le Doux at that time), he then followed the natural path of many painter-cartoonists (the same path as Matégot, Tourlière, or Prassinos, etc.), evolving towards abstraction.
-He produced dozens of cartoons until the 2000s, alongside his work as a painter and engraver, but demonstrating a particular interest in materials and textures, like the proponents of the "New Tapestry" movement, of which Pierre Daquin, who wove his tapestry, was a major figure.
+Initially figurative (he worked with Picart Le Doux at the time), he then followed the natural path of many painter-cartoonists (similar to Matégot, Tourlière, or Prassinos,…) by evolving towards abstraction.
+He created dozens of cartoons until the 2000s, in parallel with his work as a painter and engraver, but showing a particular interest in materials and textures, like the supporters of the "New Tapestry" of which Pierre Daquin, who wove it, was one of the major protagonists.

-His themes, sometimes metaphysical (“Memoirs”, “Destinies”,…), cover a wide range, from the astronomical infinite (“solar darkness”) to the minuscule cellular (“Plant Mutation”): a profuse and varied body of work, regularly exhibited at the Demeure, in various salons or private exhibitions, and more significantly at the Comparaison salon where he was in charge of the Tapestries section.
+His themes, sometimes metaphysical (»Memories», »Destiny», …) are broad, ranging from the astronomical infinite (»solar darkness») to the cellular minuscule (»vegetable mutation»): a profuse and varied work, regularly exhibited at the Demeure, in various salons or special exhibitions, and more significantly at the Comparaison salon, where he was responsible for the Tapestries section.